-Finally, CARMAT's profitability requires it to produce its device at a competitive cost despite the complexity of the product and the level of quality required.
-It is possible that CARMAT may have to face expenses and investments not anticipated to date, for example in the event that the authorities ask for additional clinical studies.
+Finally, Carmat's profitability requires it to produce its device at a competitive cost despite the complexity of the product and the level of quality required.
+It is possible that Carmat may have to face expenses and investments not anticipated to date, for example in the event that the authorities ask for additional clinical studies.

-This risk is further accentuated by the fact that CARMAT is only targeting the marketing of one product at this stage (namely its artificial heart) and is therefore dependent on its success.
+At this stage, therefore, there is still a significant degree of uncertainty as to Carmat's continued development and the effective rollout of its business plan.
+This risk is further accentuated by the fact that Carmat's development is based entirely on one product at this stage (namely its artificial heart) and is therefore fully dependent on its success.